Galaxy (chocolate bar): Bubbles

 Galaxy Bubbles is a chocolate bar made by Mars similar to a Cadburys Wispa or Nestlé Aero and was introduced in early 2010.
 The chocolate is like an ordinary Galaxy which has been aerated.
 The product also comes in an orange variety.

 The standard version sold in stores is lighter compared to its competitors, at 31 g and consequently has a lower energy content, at 169 kcal, compared to the Wispa's 39 g and 210 kcal or the Aero's 46 g and 220 kcal.

 It is also available as a 100g 'block' or as a 28g milk chocolate egg (again with an aerated centre).
 The bar is suitable for vegetarians.

 Honeycomb Crisp

 Galaxy Honeycomb Crisp is a chocolate bar made by Mars that contains small granular nougats of honeycomb toffee, as part of the Galaxy chocolate range.

 Marketing

-A 2013 British television advertisement for Galaxy featured a computer-generated image of Audrey Hepburn, which was created by CGI firm Framestore in London.
+A 2013 British television advertisement for Galaxy featured a computer-generated image of Audrey Hepburn, which was created by a CGI firm Framestore in London.
 The commercial, set to Hepburn singing "Moon River", debuted in the UK in February 2013.

 Galaxy previously sponsored the British Book Awards.